Bi-Level Optimization for Generative Recommendation: Bridging Tokenization and Generation: Related Work

-\textbf{Bi-Level Optimization in Recommendation.} Bi-level optimization is a class of problems involving two nested levels—an outer-level and a inner-level—where the objective and variables of the outer-level problem depend on the optimal solution of the inner-level~\cite{BLO,BLO2}.
+Bi-level optimization is a class of problems involving two nested levels—an outer-level and a inner-level—where the objective and variables of the outer-level problem depend on the optimal solution of the inner-level~\cite{BLO,BLO2}.
 Owing to this hierarchical structure, bi-level optimization is naturally suited for modeling tasks with intrinsic interdependencies, and has been widely adopted in recommendations~\cite{LabelCraft,EBLO,BiLLP,CFGAN,Adv-MultVAE,APR}.
 For example, BOD~\cite{EBLO} utilizes bi-level optimization to adaptively learn sample weights for mitigating noise in implicit feedback.
 LabelCraft~\cite{LabelCraft} applies it to automatically generate reliable labels from raw feedback in short video recommendation, thereby achieving direct alignment with platform objectives.
-In contrast, we are the first to apply bi-level optimization to reshape generative recommendation, thereby opening up new possibilities for collaborative enhancement and direct alignment.
+In contrast, we are the first to apply bi-level optimization to reshape generative recommendation, thereby opening up new possibilities for direct collaborative alignment.

 Solving bi-level optimization problems is inherently challenging due to their nested structure and the implicit dependency of the outer-level objective on the inner-level solution~\cite{BLO2}.
 To tackle this, various gradient-based approaches have been proposed, all centered on efficiently computing the meta-gradient of the outer-level objective with respect to the inner-level optimum.
 These include explicit gradient updates~\cite{MAML} that explicitly approximate the inner-level solution by one-step optimizer updates, implicit function updates~\cite{IMAML} that exploit optimality conditions to avoid costly unrolling of inner-level iterations, and closed-form techniques~\cite{CloseForm} that yield exact gradients for specific problem classes.
 The tailored learning scheme within the BLOGER framework belongs to the first category and innovatively integrates gradient surgery techniques, enabling an efficient solution to our bi-level optimization problem.